arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 </div>
 ****

-## Quiz: Is this PHI?
+For each of the following fake clinical notes, identify whether or not there is PHI present.

-**All of the example notes in this training are fake, written for this exercise.
-None are from real patient records.**
+(All of the example notes in this training are fake, written for this exercise.
+None are from real patient records.)

 > HT, 3yo male, presented with headache and fever.
 This is his third visit to ED in a week, mom expressed concern that fever isn't resolving.